ilopmar/grails-ducksboard-api/README.md

 For the moment, the methods implemented are only for the custom widgets.
 You can get a list of them at http://dev.ducksboard.com/apidoc/slot-kinds/

+There is a sample project with examples of all the widgets at [https://github.com/lmivan/grails-ducksboard-api-demo](https://github.com/lmivan/grails-ducksboard-api-demo).
+This sample project includes a public dashboard and a online grails project to interact with the dashboard.

 Custom widgets
 --------------
 ![Counter](http://dev.ducksboard.com/apidoc/_images/counter.png)